 2. Just north of the city, Wilder Ranch State Park offers 34 miles of trails for both hiking and biking.
 “Living history” demonstrations and ranch tours, offered on weekend afternoons, give visitors the opportunity to learn about the site when it was a 1900s-era dairy ranch.
 (1401 Coast Rd, parks.ca.gov)

 3. The Chaminade Resort offers farm to table dinners featuring the best of local growers and vintners.
-Last year’s series was held from May through October; they will release the 2012 schedule soon.
+This year’s series is held from June through October.
 (1 Chaminade Lane, chaminade.com)

 Where to eat:

 1. The warm, communal atmosphere at Companion Bakeshop, with its brick oven breads and pastries, will set the rainiest morning right.
 Try the goat-ccino and a perfectly flaky, buttery croissant.
 If you still have room, indulge in a bacon cheddar scone.
 (2341 Mission St., companionbakeshop.com)

 2. Reserve a table in advance at La Posta, a quirky, vibrant Italian restaurant in the heart of the Seabright neighborhood.
 The impressive pizzas are all but irresistible, but the in-house pastas (try the pappardelle verde with chanterelle and black trumpet mushrooms, nettles and green garlic) are knockouts.
 (538 Seabright Ave., lapostarestaurant.com)